meSch: Multi-Agent Energy-Aware Scheduling for Task Persistence: Introduction

 Autonomous robots are extensively used for persistent missions over long time horizons such as search and rescue operations \cite{search_rescue2}, water body exploration \cite{water_exploration2}, ocean current characterization \cite{gulf2}, and gas leakage inspection \cite{gas_leakage}.

 Trajectory planning for persistent missions requires not only optimizing high-level objectives but also ensuring \textbf{\textit{task persistence}}, realized in the sense that robots must be able to return for recharging as needed.
 When there is only one available charging station, the robots should coordinate their schedules to ensure the charging station's exclusive use.
+Additionally, in persistent monitoring scenarios, maximizing the number of robots actively monitoring the environment is desirable, and ensuring that only one robot returns for recharging promotes this behavior.
 In this paper, we consider the above challenges, including the case where the charging station is mobile, and propose a solution framework \mesch{}.